 Board members have been recruited based on their interest and enthusiasm for working collaboratively to open a high quality school of choice and the talents and experience that they bring to the table.
-Board seats have a Ridgeview Charter School - The mission of Ridgeview Charter School is to provide K-8 students with a global perspective so they are prepared to compete in the college market.
-RCS will create an environment that values and appreciates differences and prepares our students to participate and thrive in an increasingly integrated world. limited life span at which time new members will be elected through the approved election process; the process will include procedures for elections held at the expiration of terms, and unexpected resignation of board positions during the course of the term.
+Board seats have a limited life span at which time new members will be elected through the approved election process; the process will include procedures for elections held at the expiration of terms, and unexpected resignation of board positions during the course of the term.
 The election process will also allow for the reelection of board members who are in good standing.